ibm-cloud-docs/containers/cs_clusters.md

 * Isolate networking workloads to [edge worker nodes](/docs/containers?topic=containers-edge).
 * Expose your apps with [public networking services](/docs/containers?topic=containers-cs_network_planning#public_access).
 * Control public traffic to the network services that expose your apps by creating [Calico pre-DNAT policies](/docs/containers?topic=containers-network_policies#block_ingress), such as whitelist and blacklist policies.
-* Connect your cluster with services in private networks outside of your {{site.data.keyword.Bluemix_notm}} account by setting up a [strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn).
+* Connect your cluster with services in private networks outside of your {{site.data.keyword.cloud_notm}} account by setting up a [strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn).

 ### Extend your on-premises data center to a cluster and allow limited public access using edge nodes and Calico network policies
 {: #next_steps_calico}

-* Connect your cluster with services in private networks outside of your {{site.data.keyword.Bluemix_notm}} account by setting up [{{site.data.keyword.Bluemix_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) or the [strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup). {{site.data.keyword.Bluemix_notm}} Direct Link allows communication between apps and services in your cluster and an on-premises network over the private network, while strongSwan allows communication through an encrypted VPN tunnel over the public network.
+* Connect your cluster with services in private networks outside of your {{site.data.keyword.cloud_notm}} account by setting up [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) or the [strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup). {{site.data.keyword.cloud_notm}} Direct Link allows communication between apps and services in your cluster and an on-premises network over the private network, while strongSwan allows communication through an encrypted VPN tunnel over the public network.
 * Isolate public networking workloads by creating an [edge worker pool](/docs/containers?topic=containers-edge) of worker nodes that are connected to public and private VLANs.
 * Expose your apps with [private networking services](/docs/containers?topic=containers-cs_network_planning#private_access).
-* [Create Calico host network policies](/docs/containers?topic=containers-network_policies#isolate_workers) to block public access to pods, isolate your cluster on the private network, and allow access to other {{site.data.keyword.Bluemix_notm}} services.
+* [Create Calico host network policies](/docs/containers?topic=containers-network_policies#isolate_workers) to block public access to pods, isolate your cluster on the private network, and allow access to other {{site.data.keyword.cloud_notm}} services.

 ### Extend your on-premises data center to a cluster and allow limited public access using a gateway device
 {: #next_steps_gateway}

 * If you also configure your gateway firewall for the private network, you must [allow communication between worker nodes and let your cluster access infrastructure resources over the private network](/docs/containers?topic=containers-firewall#firewall_private).
-* To securely connect your worker nodes and apps to private networks outside of your {{site.data.keyword.Bluemix_notm}} account, set up an IPSec VPN endpoint on your gateway device.
+* To securely connect your worker nodes and apps to private networks outside of your {{site.data.keyword.cloud_notm}} account, set up an IPSec VPN endpoint on your gateway device.
 Then, [configure the strongSwan IPSec VPN service](/docs/containers?topic=containers-vpn#vpn-setup) in your cluster to use the VPN endpoint on your gateway or [set up VPN connectivity directly with VRA](/docs/containers?topic=containers-vpn#vyatta).
 * Expose your apps with [private networking services](/docs/containers?topic=containers-cs_network_planning#private_access).
 * [Open up the required ports and IP addresses](/docs/containers?topic=containers-firewall#firewall_inbound) in your gateway device firewall to permit inbound traffic to networking services.